tinybirdco/ci/.gitlab/README.md

 # Iterating your Tinybird data projects with a GitLab repository

 Please, follow the [`Working with git`](https://www.tinybird.co/docs/guides/working-with-git.html) guide.
 It will setup automatically your GitLab CI for iterating your Tinybird data project.
-A new ENV variable `ADMIN_TOKEN` will be needed in your repository.
+A new ENV variable `TB_ADMIN_TOKEN` will be needed in your repository.

 > Visit `Settings >> CI/CD >> Variables` section, and "Add variable"